somhi/PCXT_DeMiSTify/neptuno/README.md

 ### Compile the project in Quartus:

-Project already has the Demistify firmware already generated so if you have cloned recursively then you can open the project with Quartus:
+Project already has the Demistify firmware already generated so if you clone it recursively then you can open the project with Quartus:

 ```sh
 git clone  --recursive https://github.com/somhi/PCXT_DeMiSTify